SD7Games/SD7Games/README.md

 ### Unity / C# Game Developer (Finland 🇫🇮)

-Focused on **gameplay programming** and **modular architecture**.
+Focused on **gameplay programming** and **modular design**.
-In my main project (**Emoji Battle**) I apply **MVC-style separation** and the
+In my main project (**Emoji Battle**) I follow an **MVC-style structure** and the
-**Single Responsibility Principle** to keep gameplay logic, UI and infrastructure clearly separated.
+**Single Responsibility Principle** to separate gameplay logic, UI and data/saving layers.

-I build complete features end-to-end: gameplay mechanics, progression systems,
+I build features end-to-end: gameplay mechanics, progression, UI flows, saving systems and basic AI —
-UI flows, saving logic and basic AI behaviour — from idea to a playable, testable state.
+from idea to a playable, testable result.
+I learn fast through practice, refactor actively, and grow through
-I learn fast through practice, refactor actively, and grow through **complete, playable projects**, not isolated demos or code snippets.
+**small but complete playable projects**, not isolated demos or code snippets.

 ---